bashrc2/AberMUSH/README.md

         "linkedItem": 429,
         "lockedWithItem": 0,
         "open_description": "You carefully lift open the trapdoor.
-It looks dark down there.", "close_description": "You gently close the trapdoor",
+It looks dark down there.", "open_failed_description": "You try to lift the trapdoor, but it's locked down.", "close_description": "You gently close the trapdoor",
         "exit": "$rid=431$"
     },